 Social Media

-1. Private You may opt for a private account setting if you wish to keep your documentation confidential, which allows access to your followers only to your posts.
+- Private– You may opt for a private account setting if you wish to keep your documentation confidential, which allows only your followers to access your posts.

-2. Public If you are comfortable sharing your documentation with random visitors through your account, set your settings to a public account.
+- Public– If you are comfortable sharing your documentation with random visitors through your account, set your account to public.

 Virtual support in the form of discussions, inspiration, and connection with like-minded women on Instagram is incredible.

-You may insert these popular hashtags to your posts to be seen in the silver sisters community on Instagram- #silversisters #goinggray #ditchthedye #silvervixen #saltandpepperhair and so on.
+You may insert these popular hashtags into your posts to be seen in the silver sisters community on Instagram- #silversisters #goinggray #ditchthedye #silvervixen #saltandpepperhair, and so on.

-There are a few large supportive communities to follow and get inspired by the women featured with their inspirational stories.
-The most popular are @grombre, @embracethegrey @silversistersinternational
+There are a few large supportive communities to follow and get inspired by the women featured, who share their inspirational stories.
+The most popular are @grombre, @embracethegrey

-Let me know if you have an Instagram account documenting your Gray Hair Transition in the comment box.
+Let me know in the comments if you have an Instagram account documenting your Gray Hair Transition.
 I want to connect with you!
 Mine is @sparklingsilvers

 Facebook Gray Hair Closed Groups have existed for many years, supporting women going gray around the world.
-These are large communities of women from different age groups and countries, supporting and inspiring each other during the journey.
+These are large communities of women from different age groups and countries, supporting and inspiring one another throughout the journey.
 You may join any of these amazing closed groups on Facebook:

 Also, a closed group for my Indian Silver Sisters Sparklingsilvers India